by Niklas Göransson

 – Fortunately, Hervé was very clever and hired the best legal counsel he could find – a woman working for Virgin Records in France.
 He phoned them and said, ‘I need your lawyer, we have a big problem!’
 She managed to negotiate a settlement where Osmose paid 10 000 US dollars with the agreement that we use a different cover on the re-presses.
 Hare Krishna are not supposed to accept riches but they were happy enough to take the money.
 Not that I care – I was so relieved, fuck.

-This is slightly less than half of the complete article, which will be published in Bardo Methodology #2 later this year.
-The remaining feature contains plenty of additional trivia and anecdotes, rare photos, as well as discussions on why IMPALED NAZARENE are no longer a touring band and what this has meant for them.
+This is an excerpt from the full article, which is published in Bardo Methodology #2.
+The remaining feature is twice as long – it contains plenty of additional trivia and anecdotes, as well as discussions on why IMPALED NAZARENE are no longer a touring band and what this has meant for them.